Andrettin/Wyrmsun/readme.txt

 * AI
 - Improved the performance of AI resource gathering.

+* Items
+- Removed the "Swift" magic prefix for weapons, as it had the same name as the "Swift" prefix for boots, and the same effect as the "Accurate" prefix for weapons.
+Persistent items with the affix will now have the "Accurate" prefix instead.
+- Added the "Freezing" magic prefix for weapons (+2 cold damage).
+The "Ice" prefix now gives +3 cold damage (previously it was +2), and the "Glacial" prefix now provides +4 cold damage (previously +3).
+- Added the "of Electrocution" magic suffix for weapons (+2 lightning damage).
+The "of the Storm" suffix now gives +3 lightning damage (previously it was +2).

 * Maps
 - Reworked the Alps for the Earth scenario map.
 - Added the Aberdeen, Linkoping and Tamworth settlement sites for the Earth scenario map, and updated the predefined settlement territories accordingly.